 \section{Abstract}

-Let $S$ be a subsemigroup of a locally compact group $G$, such that $S^{-1}S=G$.
+Let $S$ be a subsemigroup of a second countable locally compact group $G$, such that $S^{-1}S=G$.
 We consider the $C^*$-algebra $C^*_\delta(S)$ generated by the operators of translation by all elements of $S$ in $L^2(S)$.
 We show that this algebra admits a comultiplication which turns it into a compact quantum semigroup.
-For $S$ with nonempty interior, this comultiplication can be extended to the von Neumann algebra $VN(S)$ generated by $C^*_\delta(S)$.
+The same is proved for the von Neumann algebra $VN(S)$ generated by $C^*_\delta(S)$.